John at work had been talking for some time about the Tesla

 the rotor into parts would have weakened the blades.
 A

-redesign of my rotor blade extras was in order.
+redesign of my turbine extras was in order.

 I modified my rotor blades to print whole disks which were each

 hammered onto the 4 mm diameter shaft, no glue

 required.
 I printed them in the much stronger ASA (UV-safe

 ABS, only because I didn't have any plain-old ABS to hand), with

 support material on the print bed so that they could retain their

 slightly tapered profile since Paul had mentioned that this was a